Sheng nü: Other countries

 Singapore is noted to have gone through a similar period.
-In 1983, then Prime Minister of Singapore Lee Kuan Yew sparked the "Great Marriage Debate" when he encouraged Singapore men to choose highly educated women as wives.
+In 1983, then-Prime Minister of Singapore Lee Kuan Yew sparked the "Great Marriage Debate" when he encouraged Singapore men to choose highly educated women as wives.
 He was concerned that a large number of graduate women were unmarried.
 Some sections of the population, including graduate women, were upset by his views.
 Nevertheless, a match-making agency Social Development Unit (SDU) was set up to promote socialising among men and women graduates.
 In the Graduate Mothers Scheme, Lee also introduced incentives such as tax rebates, schooling, and housing priorities for graduate mothers who had three or four children, in a reversal of the over-successful 'Stop-at-Two' family planning campaign in the 1960s and 1970s.
 By the late 1990s, the birth rate had fallen so low that Lee's successor Goh Chok Tong extended these incentives to all married women, and gave even more incentives, such as the 'baby bonus' scheme.
 Lee reaffirmed his controversial position in his personal memoir, From Third World to First, "many well-educated Singaporean women did not marry and have children."

 The 2012 UN study cited by the Chinese People's Daily reported that in Britain 74 percent and in Japan 70 percent of all women between 25 and 29 were single.
-A similar feature in the People's Daily focused on the reception of the concept of sheng nu from netizens outside of China, particularly in Asia, specifically Korea, Japan, and India.
+A similar feature in the People's Daily focused on the reception of the concept of sheng nü from netizens outside of China, particularly in Asia, specifically Korea, Japan, and India.
 One Japanese netizen noted that during the 1980s, the term "Christmas cakes" was commonly used to refer to women who were unmarried and beyond the national age average of married women.
-The actual reference to Christmas cakes is the saying, "who wants Christmas cakes after December 25".
+The "actual reference to Christmas cakes is the saying, "who wants Christmas cakes after December 25".
 A newer term has since supplanted this one, referring to unmarried women as "unsold goods" (urenokori, 売れ残り).
-Another contributor wrote, similarly "a class of highly educated, independent age 27+ women who choose to live a more liberated life and put their talent/skill to good use in society" is happening in India.
+Another contributor wrote, similarly, that "a class of highly educated, independent age 27+ women who choose to live a more liberated life and put their talent/skill to good use in society" is happening in India.
 "People must make their own choices and must simply refuse others' labels and be blissfully happy", she further explained.
-Alternatively, for men in Japan, the term Herbivore men is used to describe men who have no interest in getting married or finding a girlfriend.
+Alternatively, for men in Japan, the term "herbivore men" is used to describe men who have no interest in getting married or finding a girlfriend.